How to Resize Images in Google Sheets

 -

-Click Save Selected Settings as Default to keep these preferences for future sessions.
+Click Save Selected Settings as Default.

 Inserting the Images at the Same Size